NRDC-IE News

 The intensive also highlighted the mission behind SGI and NRDC-IE’s work to “Change the 1%” by helping organizations transition from being consent seekers to becoming partnered industrialists with greater ownership, access, and sustainability.
 Conversations emphasized the importance of aligning industry expertise, data analytics, AI-powered grant technologies, and strategic partnerships to create scalable economic impact.

-NRDC IE Urgency of Now 2 - Day Intensive- Day 2
+SGI's Urgency of Now 2 - Day Intensive- Day 2

 Day 2 of The Urgency of Now Intensive, hosted by Source Global Imagined (SGI) and the National Resources Development Council for Inclusion and Equity (NRDC-IE), shifted from awareness to activation — focusing on solutions, strategy, collaboration, and implementation.